huggingface/blog/llama32.md

 Llama 3.2 Vision is the most powerful open multimodal model released by Meta.
 It has great visual understanding and reasoning capabilities and can be used to accomplish a variety of tasks, including visual reasoning and grounding, document question answering, and image-text retrieval.
 Chain of Thought (CoT) answers are often very good, which makes visual reasoning particularly powerful.

 Llama 3.2 Vision can be used to process text and an image as well as only text.
 With image-text prompting, the model can take English inputs, while for text-only prompting, the model can handle multiple languages.

-The full list of languages in text-only mode is English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai.
+The full list of languages in text-only mode is:

+- English
+- German
+- French
+- Italian
+- Portuguese
+- Hindi
+- Spanish
+- Thai

 The architecture of these models is based on the combination of Llama 3.1 LLMs combined with a vision tower and an image adapter.
 The text models used are Llama 3.1 8B for the Llama 3.2 11B Vision model, and Llama 3.1 70B for the 3.2 90B Vision model.
 To the best of our understanding, the text models were frozen during the training of the vision models to preserve text-only performance.